b9natwo/Genius-Dark-Mode/README.md

 # GENIUS - DARK MODE
 A Chrome extension that prevents you from going blind when viewing song lyrics.
+I do plan on adding the theme to each page with 100% accuracy.

 # Instructions
 1. Visit `chrome://extensions/`